Xisurthros/ArduinoR3_PIR/README.md

 ### Extras
 > The .ckt files are actual copies of the images above where the circuts can be viewed and edited in Cirkit Designer.\
 > This program can be downloaded [here](https://www.cirkitstudio.com/).\
-> This part isn't important to this cricut to work.
+> This part isn't important for getting this cricut to work.
 This is just the software I used to model the cricuts.